 (4) If an option to renew is exercised because of subsection (2)(b) after the term of the lease ends, the lease for the further term commences on the expiry of the previous lease, disregarding for this purpose any period during which that lease continued because of that subsection.

-[Section 13C inserted by No. 59 of 2011 s.
+[Section 13C inserted: No. 59 of 2011 s.
 13.]

 14. Retail shopping centre shop, lease for deemed to provide for compensation to tenant in some cases